-The Edmonton Public Schools Three-Year Education Plan for 2002-2005 represents the first year of the district's three-year education plan.
+The Edmonton Public Schools Three-Year Education Plan for 2003-2006 represents the second year of the district's three-year education plan.
 This information has been developed by staff as part of the district's budget planning process and reflects the input of parents, school council partners, community members, students, and trustees.

-Information in this report highlights new and ongoing initiatives for the initial year of the three-year planning cycle, and includes provincial goals, district priorities, outcomes, performance measures, and key strategies.
+Information in this report highlights new and ongoing initiatives for the second year of the three-year planning cycle, and includes provincial goals, district priorities, outcomes, performance measures, and key strategies.